jfasch/FH-STECE2022/Documentation/howto.rst

    (FH-STECE2022) $ make
    ... roedel ...

-The root HTML file (the homepage if you want) is then available in ``/home/jfasch/My-Builds/FH-STECE2022-x86_64/Documentation/sphinx/html/index.html``.
+The root HTML file (the "homepage", if you want) is then available in ``/home/jfasch/My-Builds/FH-STECE2022-x86_64/Documentation/sphinx/html/index.html``.

 .. code-block:: console